 6 hours: One day or three two-hour sessions

-Contact Dr. Dennis for details, price, and scheduling.
+Contact Kimya Nuru Dennis for details, price, and scheduling.

 Begin with a plan, end with a plan, and schedule follow-up evaluations and assessments.